This course is unavailable through clearing

 Changes to International Baccalaureate Diploma Mathematics Courses from September 2019, first examination 2021.
 We are aware of the planned changes to the IB Mathematics curriculum.
 IB students will be able to choose from: Mathematics: analysis and approaches and Mathematics: applications and interpretation from September 2019.

 For this programme of study we will accept: Mathematics: analysis and approaches or Mathematics: applications and interpretation at HL and students must achieve a minimum of Grade 6.
 Mathematics: analysis and approaches at HL is preferred.

 - Learn about economic principles, mathematical modelling and econometric techniques.

-- Develop analytical reasoning and quantitative techniques that will prepare you for the world of work.
+- Develop analytical reasoning and quantitative techniques that prepare you for the world of work.

-Tuition fees for home/EU students commencing their studies in September 2020 will be £9,250 per annum.
-Tuition fees for international students will be £22,500 per annum.
+Tuition fees for home students commencing their studies in September 2021 will be £9,250 per annum.
+Tuition fees for international students will be £23,500 per annum.
 For general information please see the undergraduate finance pages.

 Policy on additional costs